hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514238v3-abba-adapters-efficient-and-expressive-fine-tuning-of-foundation-mod.md

 ---
 layout: default
-title: ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models
+title: "ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models"
 ---

 # ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models